A ministry to preschoolers, children, teens,

-If help is still needed, please call on the Children’s Ministers or coordinators to assist.
-They will communicate with parents and inform the volunteers or staff of any changes in coaching the child.
+If help is still needed, please call on the Children’s Ministers or hallway coordinators to assist.
+They will communicate with parents and inform the leader or staff of any changes in coaching the child.

-Verbal interactions between volunteers and children and teens should be positive and uplifting.
-SSBC Tyler volunteers should strive to keep verbal interactions encouraging, constructive, and mindful of their mission of aiding parent or guardians in the spiritual growth and development.
-To this end, volunteers should strive not talk to children or teens in a way that is or could be construed by any reasonable observer as harsh, threatening, intimidating, shaming, derogatory, demeaning, or humiliating.
-In addition, volunteers are expected to refrain from swearing in the presence of children and teens.
+Verbal interactions between leaders and children and teens should be positive and uplifting.
+SSBC Tyler leaders should strive to keep verbal interactions encouraging, constructive, and mindful of their mission of aiding parent or guardians in the spiritual growth and development.
+To this end, leaders should strive not talk to children or teens in a way that is or could be construed by any reasonable observer as harsh, threatening, intimidating, shaming, derogatory, demeaning, or humiliating.
+In addition, leaders are expected to refrain from swearing in the presence of children and teens.

 SSBC Tylers prohibits acts of bullying, harassment, and other forms of aggression and violence.
 Any ministry of SSBC Tyler for 18 yrs & under is expected to refuse to tolerate bullying and harassment and to demonstrate behavior that is respectful and civil.
 Our church believes that the best way to handle these situations it to (1) support the child in taking responsibility for their actions, (2) develop empathy, and (3) teach alternative ways to achieve a goal or solve a problem that motivated the aggressive behavior.

-Training is an essential component in the role of protecting both children and volunteers.
+Training is an essential component in the role of protecting both children and their leaders.
 Training will be offered formally at least once each year, or as decided by the department Minister.
 These guidelines are considered a part of that training.
-Every volunteer and staff member will sign signifying that they have read and understand the content found in this document.
+Every leader who volunteers and staff member will sign signifying that they have read and understand the content found in this document.

 CHILD/TEEN ABUSE PROCEDURES (anyone 18 years & under):